BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: Method

 \subsection{Ball Detector}

-Among existing ball detection and tracking methods, WASB~\cite{tarashima2023} showed strong performance for tennis and badminton.
-In WASB, an HRNet backbone generates heatmaps of likely ball locations, from which connected components above a threshold \(\delta=0.5\) are selected as candidates.
+Among existing ball-detection and tracking methods, WASB~\cite{tarashima2023} demonstrated strong performance in tennis and badminton.
+In WASB, an HRNet backbone generates heatmaps of likely ball locations, from which connected components above a threshold $\delta=0.5$ are selected as candidates.
 A tracker then refines these candidates using tracklets from previous frames, ensuring temporal consistency and suppressing false positives.
 We therefore adopt WASB as the basis of our model.
 However, to effectively incorporate motion blur information, we introduced modifications to its training procedure.

 Our key modification lies in the GT heatmap design.
 In WASB, a binary map is generated using the following equation:

 where $\mathbf{p}^{GT}$ denotes the ground truth ball position, $y_{\mathbf{p}}^{bin}$ represents the value of the GT map at location $\mathbf{p}$, and $d$ is a distance threshold defining the radius of the disk.
 In contrast, we redefine the ground truth (GT) heatmap to encompass the entire motion-blurred region of the ball as follows: